piotrmurach/finite_machine/README.md

 end
 ```

-Then you can create however many instance of above class:
+Then we can create however many instance of above class:

 ```ruby
 lights_fm_a = TrafficLights.new